ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 To access certain features, you must create an account.
 You agree to:

-- Provide accurate, current, and complete information during registration
+- Provide accurate and current email address
-- Maintain and promptly update your account information
+- Create a secure password
-- Keep your password secure and confidential
+- Keep your password confidential
 - Notify us immediately of any unauthorized access to your account
 - Accept responsibility for all activities that occur under your account